EzerArch/SRB2ArchPack/releases/v0.0_prepack/README.md

 A bit about the content
 -------------

-* FirstMap: the map I made to learn SRB2 Doom Builder (https://wiki.srb2.org/wiki/SRB2_Doom_Builder).
-Likely in June 2008.
+* FirstMap: the map I made while following the SRB2 Doom Builder tutorial (https://wiki.srb2.org/wiki/SRB2_Doom_Builder_tutorial) likely in June 2008.
+Never included in ArchPack, it's here for "curiosity" purposes to show mappers can start small.

 * MiscRealm: the 1st public maps posted on SRB2 Message Board.
+It was made mostly as pratice and experiment after following the SRB2 Doom Builder tutorial.

 * Others except LiftBridge2.0 and MillCitadel_act3: maps for OLDC.